UQcsse3200/2025-studio-3/ai/team5.md

 - Generative AI was used to fix wave tests
 - Generative AI was used to write Javadocs and update the javadocs of waves
 - Generative AI was used to resolve merge conflicts
+## Danny
+- Generative AI was used to help calculate the time difference in displaying the insufficient scrap message